minormending/spider-books-overdrive/README.md

-# Overdrive Spider
+# Overdrive Book Scraper

-Scrape book metadata from multiple OverDrive library websites and store it in a local TinyDB database.
+Scrape book metadata from OverDrive-powered library websites, store structured data as individual JSON files, and index key attributes (author, title, lexile) in a fast SQLite database.

 ---

 ## Features

-- Scrape any number of OverDrive library websites with consistent backend
-- Extract book metadata (title, author, ISBN, etc.)
+- Scrapes OverDrive search pages using a shared `window.OverDrive.mediaItems` JSON object
+- Saves each book's full metadata as a standalone `.json` file in an output directory
+- Creates a SQLite index mapping `author`, `title`, and `lexile` score to each saved file
+- Automatically sanitizes filenames for filesystem compatibility
+- Skips and logs entries that are missing key metadata (author, title, or lexile score)
-- Automatically prevent duplicate entries by ISBN
+- Prevents duplicate entries using a normalized `author+title` combination
-- Track which libraries each book was found in
-- Flexible and lightweight project structure
-- Easy to extend and maintain
+- Provides a search script to retrieve full metadata by `author` and `title`
+- Provides a reusable module to look up lexile scores by `author` and `title` for use in other projects

 ---